forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * The side effects observed for the Comirnaty vaccine (Pfizer/Biontech) hint a lymphotropism (swollen lymph nodes and herpes zooster)
 * Neurotropism (bell's palsy, headache) for both Moderna and Pfizer/Biontech.
-* Tropism for the ovaries: For the Moderna vaccine there are reports that it is affecting women's periods, this could be due to a tropism for the ovaries.
+* Tropism for the  fertility organ: For the Moderna vaccine there are reports that it is affecting women's periods.

 > Absence of symptoms for a certain tropism does not mean a vaccine lacks that tropism or even is safe.
 Only published tissue tropisms could bring clarity.